DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1698072187855,
+			"updated": 1698135999815,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Regression\n\nPredict a value of a continuos valued variable based\non values of other variables assuming a linear or non-linear\nmodel of dependency.\n\nExample:\n    - predicting sales amounts of new product based\n      on advertising expenditure.\n    - predicting wind velocities as a function of temperature\n      humidity, air pressure, etc.\n    - Stock market stuff.\n", "rawText": "Regression\n\nPredict a value of a continuos valued variable based\non values of other variables assuming a linear or non-linear\nmodel of dependency.\n\nExample:\n    - predicting sales amounts of new product based\n      on advertising expenditure.\n    - predicting wind velocities as a function of temperature\n      humidity, air pressure, etc.\n    - Stock market stuff.\n", "textAlign": "left",
+			"text": "Regression\n\nPredict a value of a continuous valued variable based\non values of other variables assuming a linear or non-linear\nmodel of dependency.\n\nExample:\n    - predicting sales amounts of new product based\n      on advertising expenditure.\n    - predicting wind velocities as a function of temperature\n      humidity, air pressure, etc.\n    - Stock market stuff.\n", "rawText": "Regression\n\nPredict a value of a continuous valued variable based\non values of other variables assuming a linear or non-linear\nmodel of dependency.\n\nExample:\n    - predicting sales amounts of new product based\n      on advertising expenditure.\n    - predicting wind velocities as a function of temperature\n      humidity, air pressure, etc.\n    - Stock market stuff.\n", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Regression\n\nPredict a value of a continuos valued variable based\non values of other variables assuming a linear or non-linear\nmodel of dependency.\n\nExample:\n    - predicting sales amounts of new product based\n      on advertising expenditure.\n    - predicting wind velocities as a function of temperature\n      humidity, air pressure, etc.\n    - Stock market stuff.\n", "lineHeight": 1.25,
+			"originalText": "Regression\n\nPredict a value of a continuous valued variable based\non values of other variables assuming a linear or non-linear\nmodel of dependency.\n\nExample:\n    - predicting sales amounts of new product based\n      on advertising expenditure.\n    - predicting wind velocities as a function of temperature\n      humidity, air pressure, etc.\n    - Stock market stuff.\n", "lineHeight": 1.25,
 			"baseline": 318
 		},
 		{
 			"type": "arrow",
-			"version": 84,
+			"version": 85,
-			"versionNonce": 1640413749,
+			"versionNonce": 77681261,
 			"isDeleted": false,
 			"id": "ai9S7PxlwDyXNzgbW379L",
 			"fillStyle": "hachure",